Connect with others who understand.

 Medications

-Depending on what medication you’re taking for your lupus or other conditions, you may have to alter your medication schedule before your dental procedure.
+People with lupus may also have to alter their medication schedule before a dental procedure.
+Whether or not you’ll need to make adjustments depends on the type of medication you’re taking.
 One member shared, “I had to be off my meds for a certain amount of time before my dental work.
 Check with your rheumatologist, and see if it makes any difference.
-It all depends on what you're on.”
+It all depends on what you’re on.”

-Never stop taking your lupus medication without first speaking with your rheumatologist, and tell your dentist about all the medications you are on before your dental procedure.
-This could be especially important if you take blood thinners or immunosuppressive medications.
+Never stop taking your lupus medication without first speaking with your rheumatologist.
+Also, make sure to tell your dentist about all the medications you’re on before your dental procedure.
+This could be especially important if you take blood thinners or immunosuppressive medications, such as corticosteroids.
 Work together with your dentist and your rheumatologist to decide the safest medication plan before and after your dental procedure.

 Sedation and Local Anesthesia